Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Numerical Simulations

 As shown above, in this case the pre-front equilibrium $\ur1=0$ is stable, while the post-front equilibrium $\ur2=1$ is unstable.
 Hence we expect in simulations that the post-front state evolves to another, stable equilibrium.
-This is indeed what happens in simulations, see \cref{fig:Inner_roots_TW}.
+This is indeed what happens in simulations, see \fig{Inner_roots_TW}.

 For the parameters used in this simulations, the unstable equilibrium $\ur2=1$ is surrounded by the pre-front equilibrium $\ur1=0$ and the upper stable equilibrium $\ur4=1.5$.
 Thus in this case we expect the post-front state attracted to either of these two stable equilibria.